The magnificent mealie

 Corn in flower is the promise of months of wonderful food in the not too distant future.

-Here's an update.
-It is now the end of the season and we have eaten at least a cob of corn each day, and often several more, for three months.
+Here's another update.
+It is now the end of the season and we have eaten at least a cob of corn each day and often several more, for three months.
 We have both lost a little weight.
 It is only an anecdote of no scientific value but I contest the belief of the keto folk who seem to believe that all carbs are very bad for us.
-What is more our "MetS" measurements are perfect.
+What is more our "MetS" measurements are now perfect.

 That stands for Metabolic Syndrome; hypertension, fasting blood glucose and lipid profiles.